The Business Case

 Reducing business latency is a key driver for many industries today.
 Examples include

 The combination of a need for low latency in data reporting, rapidly increasing data volumes over highly distributed systems has generated a need for real-time business models.
-This need cannot be addressed by traditional integration and business intelligence solutions, because concepts such as streaming analytics and Relational Asynchronous Messaging (RAM) are central to the solution.
+This need cannot be addressed by traditional integration and business intelligence solutions, because streaming analytics are central to the solution.
 Indeed, they are the core of the next generation of IT systems.
 SQLstream is at the forefront of this revolution, enabling business intelligence to be generated and integrated in real-time across the enterprise.

 Improving business agility under the pressure of rapidly increasing data volume has driven performance advances in business intelligence, albeit at a price.
-Yet true agility and low business latency have proved elusive, since delivering more information faster from historical data does not address the real-time need, and the costs to
+Yet true agility and low business latency have proved elusive, because of the complexity of integrating and analyzing this data in real time.

 The SQLstream s-Server is a distributed platform providing low latency and high performance processing of data and event streams by using continuous (streaming) SQL queries.

-SQLstream is complementary to traditional ESB, EAI, business intelligence, and data warehousing solutions -- real-time processing and analysis are completed before data are stored.
+SQLstream is complementary to traditional ESB and EAI business intelligence, as well as data warehousing solutions -- real-time processing and analysis are completed before data are stored.
 SQLstream therefore enhances your existing databases and data warehouses, by enabling dramatic reductions in the costs for querying and processing rapidly arriving data in real-time.
 SQLstream is standards-compliant, making existing in-house SQL skills immediately applicable to reducing real-time analysis and application integration headaches.